 - 7.1.1 Shareholders and third parties are mainly informed by the Consolidated Financial Statements.
 They shall be informed during the financial year by means of interim reports.
 The Consolidated Financial Statements and interim reports shall be prepared under observance of internationally recognised accounting principles.
-For corporate law purposes (calculation of dividend, shareholder protection), Annual Financial Statements will be prepared according to national regulations (German Commercial Code), which also form the basis for taxation. - 7.1.2 The Consolidated Financial Statements will be prepared by the Management Board and examined by the auditor and Supervisory Board.
-The Consolidated Financial Statements shall be publicly accessible within 90 days of the end of the financial year; interim reports shall be publicly accessible within 45 days of the end of the reporting period. - 7.1.3 The Consolidated Financial Statements shall contain information on stock option programmes and similar securities-based incentive systems of the company. - 7.1.4 The company shall publish a list of third party companies in which it has a shareholding that is not of minor importance for the enterprise.
+For corporate law purposes (calculation of dividend, shareholder protection), Annual Financial Statements will be prepared according to national regulations (German Commercial Code), which also form the basis for taxation. - 7.1.2 The Consolidated Financial Statements must be prepared by the Management Board and examined by the auditor and Supervisory Board.
+In addition, the Financial Reporting Enforcement Panel and the Federal Financial Supervisory Authority are authorized to check that the Consolidated Financial Statements comply with the applicable accounting regulations (enforcement).
+The Consolidated Financial Statements shall be publicly accessible within 90 days of the end of the financial year; interim reports shall be publicly accessible within 45 days of the end of the reporting period. - 7.1.3 The Corporate Governance Report shall contain information on stock option programmes and similar securities-based incentive systems of the company. - 7.1.4 The company shall publish a list of third party companies in which it has a shareholding that is not of minor importance for the enterprise.
 The trading portfolios of banks and financial services companies, on which voting rights are not exercised, are disregarded in this context.
-The following shall be provided: name and headquarters of the company, the amount of the shareholding, the amount of equity and the operating result of the past financial year. - 7.1.5 Notes on the relationships with shareholders considered to be "related parties" pursuant to the applicable accounting regulations shall be provided in the Consolidated Financial Statements.
+The following shall be provided: name and headquarters of the company, the amount of the shareholding, the amount of equity and the operating result of the past financial year.

+7.1.5 Notes on the relationships with shareholders considered to be "related parties" pursuant to the applicable accounting regulations shall be provided in the Consolidated Financial Statements.